BeauBouchard/Sysadmin-scripts/README.md

 Features for future:
 will add input arg later, also regex for comments on same line as address.
 This file can contain comments starting with ; or #
  * #comment allowed
  * ;comment allowed
 however you can not comment after the IP listing in this version
  * 192.168.1.2 ;NOT ALLOWED
  * 192.168.1.2 #NOT ALLOWED
 firewall blocks can be single IP, CIDR, or a RANGE
  * single ip: 192.168.1.1
  * CIDR: 192.168.1.0/24
- * RANGE: 192.168.1.1-192.168.1.10
+ * ~RANGE: 192.168.1.1-192.168.1.10~ --src-range is not supported in most 1.4.x version of iptables

 see the file [iptablesv4.conf](https://raw.githubusercontent.com/BeauBouchard/Sysadmin-scripts/master/etc/iptablesv4.conf) for an example of acceptable formats for an IP range and list.